pivotal-cf/docs-pks/console-compute-profile.hbs.md

 ## <a id='compute-profile-cluster-create'></a>Create Cluster with Compute Profile

-Use the Tanzu Kubernetes Grid Integrated Edition Management Console to create a cluster with an existing compute profile.
+Use the {{  vars.product }} Management Console to create a cluster with an existing compute profile.

 To create a cluster with a compute profile: